undx/redmine_screenshot_paste/README.md

 ## Features

-Allow pasting a screenshot from the clipboard on the issue form.
+Allow pasting a screenshot from the clipboard on :

+* the issue form.
+* the document form.
+* the wiki form.

 ## Installation